LeonSnajdr/sast/README.md

 | --------- | ---------------------------------- |
 | `-f`      | Path of template you want to start |

 The first parameter after the script is interpreted as a template, so -f is not necessarily expected.
-The templates in the default and own folder are recognised. (ex.) `sast cc` starts the ControlCenter
+The templates in the default and own folders are recognised. (ex.) `sast cc` starts the ControlCenter

 # Templates